Endpoint Strichartz estimates with angular integrability and some applications: Introduction

 In view of interpolation between \eqref{weighT} and the trivial estimate $\|e^{it\Delta} f\|_{L_t^\infty L_x^2} \lesssim \|f\|_{L^2}$ (point $F$), we have

 for $(q,r,k)$ contained in the closed tetrahedron with vertices $A,E,D,F$ with

 This simply recovers the previous result of Ozawa and Rogers \cite{OR} in which the non-endpoint case where $q>2$ in \eqref{weighT2} was obtained using Pitt's inequalities, weighted versions of the Hausdorff-Young inequality.
 In this regard, the theorem fills the gap $q=2$ in this result.
 We also refer the reader to \cite{FW,JWY,CHO} for some related works on more general estimates with angular regularity.
+For the optimality of \eqref{weighT2} particularly when $r=k$, we refer the reader to \cite{LS2}.